-Gender: The majority of persons admitted to treatment identified as male with proportions varying between 73% (WC) and 90% (NR).
-When gender was compared by primary substance of use across regions, variations between genders emerged (see Figure 1).
-In the NR, only females were admitted for ecstasy and inhalant use.
-Across regions, more males than females were admitted to specialist treatment centre for the period July to December 2022 (see Figure 2).
+Gender: The majority of persons admitted to treatment identified as male with proportions varying between 71% (WC) and 88% (GT and CR).
+When gender was compared by primary substance of use across regions, variations between genders emerged (Figure 1).
+In the EC and NR, alcohol (16%) contributed the highest rates for readmissions.